The trusted source for

 Asking patients and families specific ethics and values questions in the first meetings would be one strategy for improving communications between the medical team and patients and families, she says.
 "We commonly encounter communications breakdowns," Fitzgerald notes.
 "Part of why the ethics team is consulted is because there is some failure of communication or a difficulty of communication, whether it's between family members or between the family and the hospital team."

 People with different values have different ways of viewing a patient's care.
 "There is some place where communication has not been fully functional," Fitzgerald says.
 "While it may seem simple to say we need to communicate more effectively, one of the key pieces we've found missing is a deep understanding of the family system."

 Hospital ethics committee members and ethics consultants need to understand the family's values and what they are bringing to decision-making.
 One way to find out these things is by designing a family assessment tool, Fitzgerald adds.
 "Maybe we need to flesh out the questions we ask," she says.
-For example, an attending physician might ask patients about what they've learned about their child's or the patient's condition rather than simply asking if they have any questions.
+For example, an attending physician might ask patients about what they've learned about their condition rather than simply asking if they have any questions.